hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 - The CRUD SQL statement `select id, name from employee where id = ?` with the applied parameter `123`.
 - The LiveSQL SQL statement `SELECT * FROM employee WHERE name like 'A%'`.

-DevOps can tweak these properties in production, if we need extra information for specific queries.
+DevOps can tweak the logging properties (or any other property) in production, if we need extra information for specific queries.

 ### Packaging the Application for Deployment into Production